What Is a Santoku Knife Used For?

 A santoku is a Japanese utility knife with a thin blade between 5" and 8" long that can be made of stainless steel, carbon steel or ceramic.
 The santoku was introduced in the 1940s as an alternative to the traditional cleaver.

 Santoku knives are light and easy to handle for most kitchen cutting tasks.
 Due to their incredible ease of use, a santoku knife can be used for general chopping, cutting and slicing of most ingredients.

 Santoku Knife vs. Chef's Knife

 What are santoku knives’ qualities compared to those of chef’s knives?
 The most notable differences between santoku knives and Western-style chef’s knives are shape, length and weight.
 A santoku is shorter and lighter than a chef’s knife and features a sheep’s foot tip with a flat edge and rounded top edge.
-This shape gives the santoku an advantage when it comes to drag cutting.
+When it comes to drag cutting, this shape gives the santoku vs. a chef's knife an advantage.
 A chef’s knife, on the other hand, is superior for rocking-style cutting and chopping with its pointed tip and rounded edge.